 Holly Springs real estate is some of the most expensive in North Carolina, although Holly Springs house values don't compare to the most expensive real estate in the U.S.

-Holly Springs is a decidedly white-collar town, with fully 90.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Holly Springs is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holly Springs who work in management occupations (13.87%), office and administrative support (11.33%), and sales jobs (10.69%).
+Holly Springs is a decidedly white-collar town, with fully 90.07% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Holly Springs is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Holly Springs who work in management occupations (16.17%), sales jobs (12.43%), and office and administrative support (11.07%).

 Also of interest is that Holly Springs has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Holly Springs telecommute to their jobs.
+Overall, about 9.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Holly Springs is a very ethnically-diverse town.
 The people who call Holly Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holly Springs residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Holly Springs include Irish, English, Italian, and Polish.

 The most common language spoken in Holly Springs is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Gujarathi.